DeeboyEdx/speech2input/README.md

 Here's how these project files can be used.
 There are two primary ways.
 Either...

 - A) Type out a string to your computer with basic formatting.
-Or...

   `python main.py -v [<string>...]`